tasosmpourtsouklis/CityCar/README.md

 Department of Informatics, Athens University of Economics and Business.

 Excercise's details:
-- Develop a local site, which presents some products, using *HTLM & CSS*.
+- Develop a local site, which presents some products, using *HTML & CSS*.
 - The site must include:
   - Home page
   - Menu